-d) Structural Design
+d)-Structural Design

-- i.
-Wind turbines shall be designed to meet all requirements of the Building Code of the State of New York and the Village of Ballston Spa and all other applicable state and federal regulations. - ii.
+- i: Wind turbines shall be designed to meet all requirements of the Building applicable state and federal regulations. - ii.
 To prevent unauthorized climbing, climbing pegs must be removed from the lower ten feet of the turbine, or ladder access must be restricted.
 All access doors to wind turbines and electrical equipment must be locked or fenced, as appropriate, to prevent entry by unauthorized persons.